Unsaturated fatty acids in foods. All about unsaturated fatty acids

 General characteristics of monounsaturated fats

-Vegetable oils will bring the body the most benefit if they are not subjected to heat treatment, but used in salads.
+Vegetable oils will benefit the body most if they are not exposed to heat treatment, and eat in salads.

-It turns out that not all monounsaturated fats are created equal.
+It turns out that not all monounsaturated fats are created equal for your health.
 As with any rule, there are exceptions...

-Recently, through the efforts of breeders, a new variety of rapeseed (canol) has been bred, which, unlike its predecessor, contains only 2% erucic acid.
-Further work of breeding stations in this area is currently underway.
+Recently, through the efforts of breeders, a new variety of rapeseed (canola) was developed, which, unlike its predecessor, contains only 2% erucic acid.
+Further work on breeding stations in this area is currently underway.
 Their task is to reduce the amount of erucic acid in this oil plant.

 Daily requirement for monounsaturated fats

 Among all other types of fat consumed, the human body has the greatest need for monounsaturated fats.
-If we take as 100% all the fats needed by the body, it turns out that 60% of the diet should belong to monounsaturated fats.
-The norm of their consumption for a healthy person, on average, is 15% of the calorie content of the total diet.
+If we take all fats as 100%, necessary for the body, it turns out that 60% of the diet should belong to monounsaturated fats.
+Their consumption rate for healthy person, on average, is 15% of calories general diet nutrition.

-The exact calculation of the daily intake of MUFAs takes into account the type of the main human activity.
+Exact calculation daily norm MUFA consumption takes into account the type of primary human activity.
 His gender and age also matter.
 For example, the need for monounsaturated fats is higher for women than for men.

 • when living in a cold region;

-• for those who are actively involved in sports, perform hard work in production;
+• for those who are actively involved in sports or do hard work in production;

-• for young children in the period of active development;
+• for young children during the period of active development;

-• when staying in ecologically unfavorable areas (prevention of cancer);
+• when staying in environmentally unfavorable areas (prevention of cancer);

 The need for monounsaturated fats is reduced: